ogud/DS-Maintain/CDS-maintain.md

 # Introduction

-CDS/CDNSKEY [@!RFC7344] records are used to signal changes in trust anchors, this is one method to maintain delegations that can be used when the DNS operator has no other way to inform the parent that changes are needed.
+CDS/CDNSKEY [@!RFC7344] records are used to signal changes in trust anchors.
+This is one method to maintain delegations that can be used when the DNS operator has no other way to inform the parent that changes are needed.

-[@!RFC7344] contains no "delete" signal for the child to tell the parent that it wants to remove the DNSSEC security for its domain.
+[@!RFC7344] is lacking two different options for full automated operation to be possible.

-[@!RFC7344] did not include a method for the Initial Trust establishment and left it to each parent to come up with an acceptance policy.
+Firstly it did not define a method for the Initial Trust establishment and left it to each parent to come up with an acceptance policy.
+Secondly it did not provide a "delete" signal for the child to tell the parent that it wants to remove the DNSSEC security for its domain.

 ## Removing a DS Record